Edinburgh University Students’ Association

 With over 550 staff and an annual turnover of £13million, Edinburgh University Students’ Association is one of the largest in the UK.
 The Students’ Association provides a range of services and opportunities for the University of Edinburgh’s 40,000 students.

-The Students’ Association is led by five student Sabbatical Officers, elected each year by their peers.
-They ensure that the student voice is heard in the University and beyond.
-They are Trustees of the Students’ Association and are answerable to Student Council (which any student can attend).
+The Association is led by five annually elected student Sabbatical Officers and the Trustee Board.
+The Officers ensure that the student voice is heard in the University and beyond.
+The Sabbatical Officers are members of the Trustee Board and are answerable to Student Council.

 - Student Societies and Volunteering – over 300 student-led societies supported and partnerships with hundreds of charities, enabling thousands of student volunteer hours.